-- Changing the tap position of a phase shifting transformer (PST); - Topological measure: opening or closing of one or more line(s), cable(s), transformer(s), bus bar coupler(s)or switching of one or more network element(s) from one bus bar to another; - Change the flow in a line using a FACTS (flexible alternating current transmission system); - Change the voltage on a node managing reactance(s), capacitor(s) and/or synchronous compensator(s).
+- o Changing the tap position of a phase shifting transformer (PST); - Topological measure: opening or closing of one or more line(s), cable(s), transformer(s), bus bar coupler(s)or switching of one or more network element(s) from one bus bar to another; - o Change the flow in a line using a FACTS (flexible alternating current transmission system); - o Change the voltage on a node managing reactance(s), capacitor(s) and/or synchronous compensator(s).

-All explicit RAs applied in TTC calculation process shall be coordinated in line with article 25 of CACM Regulation.
+All explicit RAs applied in TTC calculation process shall be coordinated in line with the capacity calculation methodology for the day-ahead and intraday market timeframe for Greece-Italy CCR.
 Prior to each calculation process, the TSOs of a bidding zone border shall agree on the list of remedial actions that can be shared between both in the capacity calculation.
 This means that a shared remedial action of one TSO is used to solve the contingency in the grid of another TSO.